 Landstar System, Inc. and its subsidiary, Landstar System Holdings, Inc. ("Landstar" or the "Company"), provide transportation services to a variety of market niches throughout the United States and to a lesser extent in Canada and between the United States and Canada and Mexico through its operating subsidiaries.
 The Company has three reportable business segments.
 These are the carrier, multimodal and insurance segments.
-In 2000, the Company made a decision to realign the operations of Landstar Gemini, Inc. ("Landstar Gemini"), formerly a wholly-owned subsidiary of Landstar Logistics, Inc. ("Landstar Logistics"), with the operations of the carrier segment.
-Accordingly, Landstar Gemini is now included as part of the carrier segment and is no longer included in the multimodal segment.
-All historical segment information included in this Management's Discussion and Analysis of Financial Condition and Results of Operations and footnote 11 - Segment Information in the accompanying consolidated financial statements has been restated to reflect this change.

-In addition to Landstar Gemini, the carrier segment consists of Landstar Ranger, Inc. ("Landstar Ranger"), Landstar Inway, Inc. ("Landstar Inway") and Landstar Ligon, Inc. ("Landstar Ligon").
-The carrier segment provides truckload transportation for a wide range of general commodities over irregular routes with its fleet of dry and specialty vans and unsided trailers, including flatbed, drop deck and specialty.
-It also provides short-to-long haul movement of containers by truck and dedicated power only truck capacity.
+The carrier segment consists of Landstar Ranger, Inc. ("Landstar Ranger"), Landstar Inway, Inc., Landstar Ligon, Inc. ("Landstar Ligon") and Landstar Gemini, Inc. The carrier segment provides truckload transportation for a wide range of general commodities over irregular routes with its fleet of dry and specialty vans and unsided trailers, including flatbed, drop deck and specialty.
+It also provides short-to-long haul movement of containers by truck and dedicated power-only truck capacity.
 The carrier segment markets its services primarily through independent commission sales agents and utilizes tractors provided by independent contractors.
 The nature of the carrier segment's business is such that a significant portion of its operating costs varies directly with revenue.
-The carrier segment typically contributes approximately 80% of Landstar's consolidated revenue.
+The carrier segment historically has contributed approximately 80% of Landstar's consolidated revenue.

-The multimodal segment is comprised of Landstar Logistics and Landstar Express America, Inc. ("Landstar Express America").
+The multimodal segment is comprised of Landstar Logistics, Inc. and Landstar Express America, Inc. ("Landstar Express America").
 Transportation services provided by the multimodal segment include the arrangement of intermodal moves, contract logistics, truck brokerage and emergency and expedited air freight.
 The multimodal segment markets its services through independent commission sales agents and utilizes capacity provided by independent contractors, including railroads and air cargo carriers.
 The nature of the multimodal segment's business is such that a significant portion of its operating costs also varies directly with revenue.
-The multimodal segment typically contributes approximately 18% of Landstar's consolidated revenue.
+The multimodal segment historically has contributed approximately 18% of Landstar's consolidated revenue.

-The insurance segment is comprised of Signature Insurance Company ("Signature"), a wholly-owned offshore insurance subsidiary that was formed in March 1997, and Risk Management Claim Services, Inc. The insurance segment provides risk and claims management services to Landstar's operating companies.
+The insurance segment is comprised of Signature Insurance Company ("Signature"), a wholly-owned offshore insurance subsidiary, and Risk Management Claim Services, Inc. The insurance segment provides risk and claims management services to Landstar's operating companies.
 In addition, it reinsures certain property, casualty and occupational accident risks of certain independent contractors who have contracted to haul freight for Landstar and provides certain property and casualty insurance directly to Landstar's operating subsidiaries.
-The insurance segment typically contributes approximately 2% of Landstar's consolidated revenue.
+The insurance segment historically has contributed approximately 2% of Landstar's consolidated revenue.
 On August 22, 1998, Landstar Poole, Inc. ("Landstar Poole"), a wholly-owned subsidiary of Landstar which comprised the entire company-owned tractor segment, completed the sale of all of its tractors and trailers, certain operating assets and the Landstar Poole business to Schneider National, Inc. for \$40,435,000 in cash.
 Accordingly, the historical financial results of this segment have been reported as discontinued operations in the accompanying financial statements.